Franco-Spanish War (1635–1659): Aftermath and historical assessment

-In territorial terms, Spain remained the predominant European power for years to come, but its economic and military power suffered an abrupt decline after 1659.
-Although it was an important participant in the European coalitions against Louis XIV during the Franco-Dutch War and Nine Years' War, Madrid was increasingly unable to defend territories outside the mainland from France without foreign support.
-The Spanish Netherlands, with many of its fortresses in disrepair and its troops poorly supplied, became particularly vulnerable to French attack.
+In territorial terms, Spain remained the predominant European power for decades, but its economic and military power suffered an abrupt decline after 1659.
+Although Madrid played an important role in the anti-French coalitions that fought Louis XIV in the Franco-Dutch War and the Nine Years' War, it was increasingly unable to defend territories outside Peninsular Spain without foreign support.
+The Spanish Netherlands, many of whose fortresses were in disrepair and their troops poorly supplied, became particularly vulnerable to French attack.